tensorpack/tensorpack/examples/A3C-Gym/README.md

 `CUDA_VISIBLE_DEVICES=0 ./train-atari.py --env Breakout-v0`

-It should run at a speed of 6~10 iterations/s on 1 GPU plus 12+ CPU cores.
+The speed is about 6~10 iterations/s on 1 GPU plus 12+ CPU cores.
 In each iteration it trains on a batch of 128 new states.
+The network architecture is larger than what's used in the original paper.

 The pre-trained models are all trained with 4 GPUs for about 2 days.
 But on simple games like Breakout, you can get good performance within several hours.